CWY offers a variety of programs to fit your interest and your personal and professional development needs:

 This program is for groups or individuals aged 15 and over who want to take part in a 2-week to 3-month international volunteer project in one of our 6 partner countries.
 The program promotes global citizenship through direct participation in community-driven development projects.

-CWY coordinates exciting overseas volunteer and internship programs for Aboriginal youth from across Canada.
-While all our programs are open to First Nations, Métis and Inuit youth, we also offer programs specifically designed for Aboriginal youth, some of which offer the possibility to live and work with Aboriginal communities in other countries.
+CWY coordinates exciting overseas volunteer and internship programs for Indigenous youth from across Canada.
+While all our programs are open to First Nations, Métis and Inuit youth, we also offer programs specifically designed for Indigenous youth, some of which offer the possibility to live and work with Indigenous communities in other countries.